Ayurvedic Treatment for Dengue Fever

 The leaves of the coriander can be taken in the form of a tonic to reduce the fevers in dengue.

-Kakamachi is syrup like product that can be consumed as a soothing, cooling drink that can expel negative toxins such as those that build up during an attack of dengue from the digestive system and ultimately purify it.
+Kakamachi is syrup-like product that can be consumed as a soothing, cooling drink that can expel negative toxins such as those that build up during an attack of dengue from the digestive system, ultimately purify it.
 A cup twice daily is the recommended dosage.

-Fruits rich in vitamin C like amla (embellica officinalis) are advised as vitamin C helps in better absorption of iron.
+Fruits rich in vitamin C, like amla (Embelica officinalis), are advised, as vitamin C helps in better absorption of iron.

-The seeds of hermal are powdered and taken as either an infusion or as a decoctin to treat intermittent and recurrent fevers that are observed in dengue.
+The seeds of hermal are powdered and taken as either an infusion or as a decoction to treat intermittent and recurrent fever that are observed in dengue.

-Boiled tulsi that is basil leaves served in a warm drink like tea can help prevent an outbreak of dengue.
-This bitter and pungent herb has all the properties that strengthen the internal system against fever.
+Boiled tulsi (basil leaves) served in a warm drink like tea can help prevent an outbreak of dengue.
+This bitter and pungent herb has properties that strengthen the internal system against fever.

 Mix 360 mg of Shunthi Churna with 125 mg of Hinguleshwar and now take this mixture at least 4 times daily, you may take with tea or hot water.
-If case the temperature of the patient rises beyond 104°F (40°C), then you may apply cold pad, on the forehead till the temperature subsides.
+If the temperature of the patient rises beyond 104°F (40°C), then you may apply cold pad to the forehead untilthe temperature subsides.

 Papaya juice is a natural cure for dengue fever.
-The juice of Papaya leaf is a sure cure for platellete deficiency
+The juice of Papaya leaf is a sure cure for platelete deficiency.

 Two raw papaya leaves are pounded, and they are squeezed with a cloth to strain and filter the juice.
 Usually, one leaf gives one tablespoonful of juice and two tablespoonfuls of p-juice is sufficient for a day.
-To preserve its strength, the juice should be taken raw, without altering, boiling or any additions.
-No saps nor stems of the papaya leaf should be included-only the leaf should be crushed.
-The powerful ‘Papain’ enzyme in the papaya leaf has the ability to dissolve proteins and is already used for indigestion and stomach inflammation while another enzyme from the papaya leaf, ‘Chymopapain’ is used successfully in spinal treatment
+To preserve its strength, the juice should be taken raw, without alteration, boiling, or any additions.
+No saps nor stems of the papaya leaf should be included; only the leaf should be crushed.
+The powerful ‘Papain’ enzyme in the papaya leaf has the ability to dissolve proteins and is already used for indigestion and stomach inflammation, while another enzyme from the papaya leaf, ‘Chymopapain’ is used successfully in spinal treatment.

-Use Tulasi leaf ten pieces and one black pepper.
+Use ten pieces of Tulasi leaf and one black pepper.
 This should be the proportion.
-Grind it and make pea size pills, use it with water
+Grind it and make pea size pills, use it with water.

 The root of the cassia tree is used as a tonic for reducing dengue fever.

-Chirayata has tremendous medicinal properties in the reduction of fevers.
+Chirayata has tremendous medicinal properties in the reduction of fever.
 It is used for remedying the convulsions that accompany fevers in dengue.

 Dhatura is the Ayurvedic version of the belladonna.
-Its leaves have potency in reducing the seriousness of the dengue fevers.
-However, the dosage must not exceed 2 decigrams, or it will lead to severe negative symptoms
+Its leaves have potency in reducing the seriousness of the dengue fever.
+However, the dosage must not exceed 2 decigrams, or it will lead to severe adverse symptoms.

-An infusion of the Indian mallow is used as an efficacious treatment for reducing the dengue fevers.
+An infusion of the Indian mallow is used as an efficacious treatment for reducing the dengue fever.

-Fenugreek leaves are taken as herbal tea in order to reduce fevers.
+Fenugreek leaves are taken as herbal tea in order to reduce fever.
 This drink acts as a soothing and cleansing tea for the human system.

-Bloodwort is a traditionally used remedy for all types of fevers in Ayurvedic medicine.
-Bloodwort when used in the form of a hot infusion brings out sweat, which expels the toxins from the body and reduces the fever.
+Bloodwort is a traditionally used remedy for all types of fever in Ayurvedic medicine.
+Bloodwort, when used in the form of a hot infusion, brings out sweat, which expels the toxins from the body and reduces the fever.

-Devil’s tree is used in for the treatment of recurrent fevers as is seen in dengue.
+Devil’s tree is used for the treatment of recurrent fever, as is seen in dengue.
 The herb is analogous in function to cinchona and quinine.

-To increase the blood count pomegranate juice/ black grape juice should be given.
+To increase the blood count, pomegranate juice or black grape juice should be given.

-The orange juice helps with digestion, increased urinary output, promotes antibodies for faster healing and recovery.
+The orange juice helps with digestion, increased urinary output, and promotes antibodies for faster healing and recovery.

 The Author: